hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

     $ ls -l Mov10_oe_1.subset.salmon/

-There is a logs directory, which contains all of the text that was printed to screen as Sailfish was running.
+There is a logs directory, which contains all of the text that was printed to screen as Salmon was running.
 Additionally, there is a file called **`quant.sf`**.
 This is the **quantification file** in which each row corresponds to a transcript, listed by Ensembl ID.
 The columns correspond to metrics for each transcript:

 ```bash
 Name    Length  EffectiveLength TPM     NumReads